Hobbies and interests

 WinnerBio

-I’m most passionate about exploring identity, belonging, and human connection.
-As someone who has navigated the complexities of cultural -in-betweenness, I’m drawn to stories and perspectives that challenge assumptions and celebrate diversity.
-I am a very curious person who loves to learn.
-I will always consider myself a lifelong student and that challenges me everyday to learn something I don't know.
+I’m passionate about exploring identity, belonging, and human connection.
+As a Chinese adoptee, I’m drawn to stories and perspectives that challenge assumptions and highlight diversity.
+I’ve always been a curious individual, and I see myself as a lifelong learner—always pushing myself to understand something new.

 I believe my personal journey has been shaped by resilience, reflection, and a deep desire to understand both myself and others.
-Growing up with questions about identity and belonging has fueled my commitment to create spaces where people feel seen, heard, and valued.
-I don't just want a career, I want to lead a life with purpose.
-This scholarship would not only ease the financial burden of my education, but it would also be a step toward turning my lived experiences into meaningful change for others.
+Growing up with questions about identity and belonging has ignited my commitment to create spaces where people feel seen, heard, and valued.
+I don't just want a career, I want to lead my life with purpose.
+This scholarship would not only ease the financial burden of my education but also be a step toward turning my lived experiences into meaningful change for others.

 Education